 Maintaining good oral health is important no matter what age you are, but you may need to alter your dental routine as you grow older.
 It’s an established fact that conditions in our mouths change with the passage of time.
 So whether you have a partial or full set of dentures, it’s just as important to care for your smile properly now as it was when you were younger.
-Dr. David W. Goris of Beautiful Smiles in Greenwood, IN wants to make you aware of these tips for keeping up with your oral health once you’re over 55.
+Dr. Benjamin Stevens of Beautiful Smiles in Greenwood, IN wants to make you aware of these tips for keeping up with your oral health once you’re over 55.

 Oral Health Over 55

 While products infused with fluoride are commonly suggested for children in order to help build strong, healthy tooth enamel and ward off decay, fluoride can still be helpful for you even if you’re in your 50’s.
 Research indicates that older people have an increased risk for cavities, making the addition of products with fluoride to your daily routine a good idea.